LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220312.md

 **Glitch**: Yes please, haha.

 **LambdAurora**: **RTTV** asks, "What is planned for QSL other than more callbacks?"

 First of all, QSL is not just callbacks.
 For example, the QSL Base module includes entrypoints, which is a bit more.
 But it also contain the event infrastructure, and a launch argument which can be used for auto-testing a server.
 What is does, is when a server is launched, it would only be working for a set number of ticks.
 Then it will audit all Mixins loaded and then it will shut down.
 So that’s an example.

 There's other stuff like Registry Sync.
 It’s not really callbacks, but what it does is it will synchronize the registries of the client and the server during shutdown.
 For example, if the client has more mods, or if the mods are not loaded in the same order, it won't have the same registry with the same raw identifiers.
 And the raw identifier is not a string identifier, it’s a number.
 If that doesn’t match, it will witness a lot of corruption on the client, because the client won’t recognise the proper items and blocks.

-Other stuff like BlockExtension, it’s not just callbacks.
-It takes BlockSettings, which is a class used to set some basic settings and properties on a block.
+Other stuff like `BlockExtension`, it’s not just callbacks.
+It takes `BlockSettings`, which is a class used to set some basic settings and properties on a block.
 What it does, it extend that to be able to do more.
-Or you have the Quilt ItemGroups, which is kind of a port of the Fabric ones.
+Or you have the Quilt `ItemGroups`, which is kind of a port of the Fabric ones.
 That is a bit different.
 What it does is, if a mod registers a new ItemGroup, it will be added properly, there will be a pagination system.
 If you take for example, the case of Quilt Tags, you can have Tags that are loaded entirely for the client.
 Or Tags that use the client resources as a fallback if the server doesn’t have the Tag.
 So there’s a whole lot more than just callbacks.

 There will be something, I’m not entirely sure when it will be made, but was talk about having FREX being included in QSL in some way, which is kind of an equivalent/replacement to the Fabric Renderer API.
 And that thing is not just callbacks too.
 FREX comes with a lot more features than Fabric Renderer API.
 But to list out every new feature, that would be a bit hard, because we don’t know every new feature yet.
 But we will try to add stuff as needed, so if someone has a really big use case for something, we can look into it.
 And if it can really benefit the community, it might be added.
 That’s it for now.

 **CheaterCodes**: Thank you.
 I think that was an very extensive answer probably answered all questions that were still lingering about the topic.
 Of course, plans can change.
 Next question, I’ll just go and read it out so that the speakers don’t forget.
 Question by **RTTV**: "Will Quilt have direct installation into MultiMC like Fabric and Forge, or would it have to resort to ViveCraft-like installation steps?" **Glitch**?

 **Glitch**: Alright, so, I’m not really sure if MultiMC has expressed interest.
 I will say that any launcher that is interested in supporting Quilt Loader, we will help them with anything they need to support it.
-I know we have heard from, I believe, CurseForge, ATLauncher and PolyMC that they’re interested, but I haven’t heard anything MultiMC-wise yet, so I hope that answer the question.
+I know we have heard from, I believe, CurseForge, ATLauncher and PolyMC (T/N: A recent MultiMC fork) that they’re interested, but I haven’t heard anything MultiMC-wise yet, so I hope that answer the question.

 (**kb1000**: Sounds easy to adjust then, MultiMC's component-based architecture would make it possible to reuse the Fabric intermediary component.)

 **Emmaffle**: **kb1000** said that he’s going to implement it in the meeting chat.

 **CheaterCodes**: The next question is, again from **RTTV**: "Will CHASM recreate the feature set of Fabric-ASM and other non-vanilla Fabric mod (like Mixin) bytecode editing tools?"

 Well first off, I’m curious, what are vanilla Fabric mods?
 Like what’s, I don’t know, vanilla tools?
 In general, there’s a bit of a misconception around what CHASM is.
 Many people view CHASM as like a Mixin replacement, but that is absolutely not what CHASM is.
 CHASM is an abstract layer on top of ASM, like [Object Web ASM](https://asm.ow2.io/).
 It’s just an abstraction to allow multiple people to use ASM at the same time without conflicting.
 That means that CHASM itself is not going to support Mixin or anything like that, but they’re all going to use CHASM to implement something.

 So the answer to that question is, CHASM won’t do anything like that, but there will be first and third-party CHASM frontends that enable that sort of stuff.
 For example, Access Widener is likely gonna be maintained by Quilt, Mixin is likely gonna be maintained by Quilt.
 Interface injections are probably not gonna exist, because Mixin with CHASM works a little differently than on Fabric.
 But if there’s anything else, it’s fairly easy for a third-party to provide the tools without requiring changes or dirty hacks into the toolchain, which is one of the big reasons why doing anything on Loom is really hard.
 Because you need to hardcode every single stage and transformation inside of Loom.
 Whereas with CHASM, you just state it.
 It’s like adding a datapack, you can just add a new frontend.
 Something like that.